LIVE SESSION

 The productivity formula

-The best way to measure productivity?
+The best way to calculate productivity?
 Start with a basic formula to quantify the relationship between inputs and outputs:

 Total Output / Total Input = Productivity